pippinbarr/lets-play-ancient-greek-punishment-the-text-adventure/process/to-do.md

 - Bold key active nouns
 - Suggest key verbs as hints (e.g. talk to charon etc) bolded
 - Go through testers and find extra verbs to include to help out (e.g. spit)
+- Write a simple tutorial/hint thing at the top (also triggerable with "help")

 ## Charon